emtee40/fdroid-wiki/Managing-trust-in-a-distributed-repo\store-experience.md

-# Managing trust in a distributed repo/store experience

 This is an attempt by @uniqx to model trust in F-Droid and figure out how to drive decentralization while keeping everything that makes F-Droid great.

 ## Status quo

-Currently when it comes to installing apps available in multiple repositories F-Droids behavior isn't well communitcated to users.
-It's based on repository priority, with additional rules for reproducibly built apps.
+Currently when it comes to installing apps available in multiple repositories F-Droids behavior isn't well communicated to users.
+It's based on repository priority, with additional rules for reproducible apps.
 It feels organically grown, not designed.
-With some competing assumptions:
+With some competing assumptions, most notably:

- * F-Droid only ships thrurrowly reviewd apps guaranteed to be fully FOSS
+ * F-Droid only ships trustworthy and reviewed apps guaranteed to be fully FOSS
- * F-Dorid fdroid is decentralized
- * F-Droid provides updates developer signed apps which are reproducibly built
- * F-Droid prefers installing develper signed apps when builds are reproducible
+ * Everyone can take a couple of APKs from the web and start their own F-Droid repo/app store

 ## Trust perception - app vs. repository

 F-Droids branding doesn't reflect the border between the repository on f-droid.org/fdroiddata and the F-Droid app.
 So F-Droid can really mean 2
-things: A decentral app store where everyone can host repositories without any controlling instance or central platform where the FOSS community publishes Android apps.
+things: A de-central app store where everyone can host repositories without any controlling instance or central platform where the FOSS community publishes Android apps.
 These two things have fundamentally different security/safety properties.

 From personal experience I think F-Droid's growth mostly relies on these
 channels:
-* FOSS and privacy activits (Cryptoparty, Free your Android, ...)
+* FOSS and privacy activists (Crypto-party, Free your Android, ...)
 * Word of mouth
 * Media coverage
 All these channels I take it are primarily informed by their own